frank-ventures/teched-week03-project/README.md

 I used @Media queries to make the page respond how I wanted to for varying screen sizes, and for mobile.

+I got all the buttons to function as intended adding further depth to the user interaction.
+Adding 'next/previous page' buttons was as simple as modifying the query string.

 ### Sticky points

 When trying to implement the Unsplash API I went down the wrong rabbit hole!
 I mis-read part of the documentation and made linking my JS much harder than it needed to be.